ErikPlachta/api-gateway-express-mongodb/README.md

   - can add or remove `friends`.
   - `User` can post or delete a `Thought`.
   - `User` can post or delete a `Reaction` as a response within a `Thought`.

+**/api/thoughts**

+- GET to get all thoughts
+- GET to get a single thought by its _id
+- POST to create a new thought
+    - (__Reminder: Don't forget to push the created thought's _id to the associated user's thoughts array field__)
+    - Example: ```{ "thoughtText": "What if...", "username": "ErikPlachta", "userId": "5edff358a0fcb779aa7b118b"}```
+- PUT to update a thought by its _id
+- DELETE to remove a thought by its _id
+- **/api/thoughts/:thoughtId/reactions**
+    - POST to create a reaction stored in a single thought's reactions array field
+    - DELETE to pull and remove a reaction by the reaction's reactionId value

 ---